How to Pick the Right Horse

 If you want to show in the hunter/jumper ring with the rest of your barn, for example, you should look for a facility that travels to local

 shows.
 And since you know that one of your goals is to jump and compete, you’ll want to find a horse that’s suited for this type and level of work.

 Other important questions to ask when choosing a boarding facility include:

 •What are the hours of operation?
 Will your barn be open during the hours you have available to ride?

 •Is there a safe place to ride, like an enclosed indoor arena or a fenced-in outdoor?

 •Are there other people to ride with, or will you be the only person around when you’ll be riding?

 •Do the other horses and property look well taken care of?

-a cat.
-Even in the case of the “Free to a Good Home” horse, many people don’t realize how much money they’ll need to
+Even in the case of the “Free to a Good Home” horse, many people don’t realize how much money they’ll need to spend just to

 before buying one of your own.
 If you’re not quite sure if you’re ready for this big of a commitment, there are other options out there